cmake-wheel/cmeel-example/README.md

 ### Installation

-Binary wheels are published on PyPI for many Linux and mac OS flavors and architectures, so you'll probably be able to install from binaryies with `python -m pip install cmeel-example` (don't forget to use an up-to-date `pip` with `python -m pip install -U pip`).
+Binary wheels are published on PyPI for many Linux and mac OS flavors and architectures, so you'll probably be able to install from binaries with `python -m pip install cmeel-example` (don't forget to use an up-to-date `pip` with `python -m pip install -U pip`).

 If you want to build it yourself: `python -m pip install git+https://github.com/cmake-wheel/cmeel-example.git`